mattzeunert/mattzeunert.github.io/_posts/2017-01-22-simulating-buttons-in-chrome-object-inspector.md

 However, in order to call `getSum` a two things are needed:

 - A reference to the object in the console
-- You need to know about the `getSum` function
+- The user needs to know about the `getSum` function

-Ideally we should just be able to see the value every time we inspect an object:
+Ideally we should just be able to calculate the value every time we inspect an object:

 ![](/img/blog/object-inspector-buttons/object-inspector.png)